 }

-That is, we have only created a method called ‘DoMagic’, which as we see uses a while(true) and a wait to permanently block the execution.
+That is, we have only created a method called ‘DoMagic’, which as we see uses a while(true) and a wait to permanently block execution.
 We have put ourselves in the worst-case scenario, which is that the third-party code (in our case, simulated) does not use async, nor Task, nor any asynchronous mechanism.
-It is simply a blocking method, from the old days.
+It is simply a blocking method, old school.

 To test it, we create a new console application, and replace the code with the following,